 The case materials are aligned with the middle school civics benchmarks including: SS.7.C.2.6 Simulate the trial process and the role of juries in the administration of justice.

 Supplemental classroom materials are provided.
-For additional assistance, contact firstname.lastname@example.org or Annete Boyd Pitts, Director at email@example.com.
+Supplemental classroom materials are provided.
+For additional assistance, contact Annette Boyd Pitts, Director at firstname.lastname@example.org.

-When accessing this link, you will be asked to register your middle school class and provide your video submission link for the 2021 Virtual Middle School Mock Trial Competition.
-Therefore, this form should be submitted once your video submission is also ready.
-Submissions are due by midnight on April 15, 2021.
+When accessing the General Registration link, you will register your middle school class for the mock trial program.
+This will also add your school to the list to receive the case materials in late October.
+The link titled Submit Video will provide access to the site to submit your entry for the Middle School Mock Trial Competition.
+Therefore, you will use this form once your video submission is ready.
+Submissions are due by midnight on March 15, 2022.

 The video clips below show some of the mock trial submissions from past years.
 This may be helpful as you prepare for this year.